 This explains why most of the truly elite athletes nationwide, the ones who want to reach the pinnacles of their chosen sports, are now being forced to make hard choices early on in terms of their playing.
 The question each of these athletes has to ask himself or herself is simple: “Do I want to be pretty good at multiple sports or all-world in just one?”
 As the saying now goes for each sport, “There is no off season.”

-But it isn’t just in sports where we find that a fixated drive to “be all that you can be” equates to success.
-The business world opens its largest doors to go-getters who work straight through lunch and clock in on the weekends too to get even more done.
+But it isn’t just sports where we find that a fixated drive to “be all that you can be” equates to success.
+The business world opens its largest doors to go-getters who work straight through lunch and come in on the weekends too to get even more done.
 In the political world, the low energy, laid back type of candidate might as well not even run for office.
 Even in the ministry, the field is marked by workaholic pastors who have built large churches by working themselves into the ground and placing their churches above their families.

 At some point, though, the issue of idolatry inevitably enters the equation.
 When does working hard at something become worshiping that something?
 When does worldly success take the place of God’s approval of your actions?
 When do the numbers, statistics, trophies, pay raises, and perks have you rather than you having them?

 I don’t pretend to know all the answers to these questions, but what I do know is that whatever fervent drive and all-consuming devotion we have about us, God wants us to give it to Him exclusively.
 If we are going to “buy in” or “sell out” to anything, He wants it to be to Him.
 Whatever we do, and however we go about doing it, He wants it all to pass through the filter of His will for our lives and remain safely within the confines of His approved balance.
 This includes our sports, our businesses, our politics, our churches, and any other realms we might care to name.